Polynomial treewidth forces a large grid-like-minor: Introduction

 \section{Introduction}

 \seclabel{Intro}

-A central theorem in Robertson and Seymour's theory of graph minors states that the grid is a canonical witness for a graph to have large treewidth, in the sense that the $\ell\times \ell$ grid has treewidth $\ell$, and every graph with sufficiently large treewidth contains an $\ell\times\ell$ grid minor \citep{RS-GraphMinorsV-JCTB86}.
+A central theorem in Robertson and Seymour's theory of graph minors states that the grid\footnote{The $\ell\times\ell$ grid is the planar graph with vertex set $[\ell]\times[\ell]$, where vertices $(x,y)$ and $(p,q)$ are adjacent whenever $|x-p|+|y-q|=1$.} to is a canonical witness for a graph to have large treewidth, in the sense that the $\ell\times \ell$ grid has treewidth $\ell$, and every graph with sufficiently large treewidth contains an $\ell\times\ell$ grid minor \citep{RS-GraphMinorsV-JCTB86}.
 See \citep{RST-JCTB94,DJGT-JCTB99,Reed97} for alternative proofs.
 The following theorem is the best-known explicit bound.
-See \citep{DHK-ISAAC06,DemHaj-Comb08} for better bounds under additional assumptions.
+See \citep{DHK-Algo09,DemHaj-Comb08} for better bounds under additional assumptions.

 \begin{theorem}[\citet*{RST-JCTB94}]\thmlabel{GridMinor} Every graph with treewidth at least $20^{2\ell^5}$ contains an $\ell\times \ell$ grid minor. \end{theorem}

 \citet{RST-JCTB94} also proved that certain random graphs have treewidth proportional to $\ell^2\log\ell$, yet do not contain an $\ell\times\ell$ grid minor.
 This is the best known lower bound on the function in \thmref{GridMinor}.
 Thus it is open whether polynomial treewidth forces a large grid minor.
 This question is not only of theoretic interest---for example, it has direct bearing on certain algorithmic questions \citep{DemHaj-EuJC07}.
 In this paper we prove that polynomial treewidth forces a large `grid-like-minor'.